TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Introduction/Index.rst

 The aim of this chapter is to provide a general overview of your extension.

 *  What does it do?
 *  What problems does it solve?
 *  Who is the target audience?

 This chapter should provide information that will help inform potential users and assist them in deciding if they should install and use this extension.

 .. important::

-   Don't forget to set extension's version number in :file:`Settings.cfg` file, in the :code:`release` property.
+   Do not forget to set extension's version number in :file:`Settings.cfg` file, in the :code:`release` property.
    It will be automatically picked up on the cover page by the :code:`|release|` substitution.